Bees For Sale?

 insects will do this freely in any case.

-But guess what: we will not solve our environmental problems unless
+We will not solve environmental problems unless

 we actually address the causes of them!